 2010 saw our last involvement with the Sandwell Historic Vehicle Show after 32 years of memories and with over 11,500 exhibitors attracting over 1½million visitors but our other events with Transtar Promotions continued to go from strength to strength including Trentham, Weston Park, Ragley, Dudley, Catton, Walsall, Beaumanor and Shugborough Hall – all of which ran for many years under their banner until they retired from organsing in September 2015.
 Geoff had been doing them for 45 years and Linda for 43 years when she married him.
 Over the years the couple had organised hundreds of these popular events the length and breadth of the UK.

-We will continue to organise the Toy & Train Collectors Fair at Oak Park Active Living Centre, Walsall Wood for the forseeable future and carry on with the collection of model buses and miniature coaches and will be attending one or two events throughout the summer months.
+We continue with our popular Walsall Wood Toy & Train Collectors Fair at Oak Park which we have been organising for over 27 years and since September 2017 is held in the new Oak Park Active Living Centre, Walsall Wood for the forseeable future and carry on with the collection of model buses and miniature coaches and will be attending one or two events throughout the summer months.
 They will of course continue to search for models to add to the collection.

 We are still seeking items from Pakistan, Peru, Bermuda, India, Africa, Mexico alongside promotional card models, stress buses and early wooden buses.
 Any help give us a call or email us at: firstname.lastname@example.org